-Bacterial conjugation is a gene transfer mechanism, first introduced by the scientists named Lederberg and Tatum in the year 1946.
+Bacterial conjugation is a gene transfer mechanism introduced by the scientists named Lederberg and Tatum in 1946.
 The conjugation method was first studied in Escherichia coli.
-The formation of a conjugation tube is the characteristic feature in a conjugation mechanism.
-Instead of transduction and transformation, some bacteria passes the genetic information from a donor to a recipient cell via the cytoplasmic bridge, what we call as “Conjugation tube”.
+The formation of a conjugation tube is the characteristic feature of a conjugation mechanism.

 Content: Bacterial Conjugation

 Bacterial conjugation refers to a process in which a donor cell (having fertility factor) associates with a recipient cell by forming a protuberance called a conjugation tube.
 The genetic material passes from one cell to another through the conjugation tube.

 A donor or F+ cell tends to form a conjugation tube through the self-transmissible F-plasmid in a conjugation process.
 The F-plasmid stands for fertility plasmid that commonly exists in gram-positive and negative bacterial cells.

 A recipient or F– cell takes one strand of the F-plasmid from the donor cell and becomes “Transconjugant”.
 The transfer mechanism in bacterial conjugation occurs between the known or intraspecific species.
 Some bacteria possess promiscuous plasmid that allows genetic exchange within the unrelated species.

 It also refers to the fertility factor, which is the combination of three elements:

 - Loci gene: A fertility plasmid comprises mainly two loci, namely tra and trb genes.
 A transacting or tra gene contains the genome DNA, which encodes the proteins forming a channel for transferring DNA.
 Trb gene encodes the proteins associated with the processes like:

 - Cell to cell contact: Encodes protein that helps in forming pili around the cell.